gs1/GS1_DigitalLink_Resolver_CE/id_gs1_org/README.md

 Under "_id" is a name/value pair called "unixtime" which is a numeric value showing when this document was last updated by its author.
 Unixtime is a count of seconds since the midnight that tarted 1 January 1970.
 This value can be used in a call to the resolver to download all documents equal; to or greater than a given unixtime.

-See 'unixtime' section below.
+See 'unixtime' section in the README.md for id_gs1_org_unixtime.

 Next, is a list of one or more 'key variants' which are also stored in URI format, and could be appended to the "_id" value to form the complete URI